 The falloff in personal insolvency activity was not quite so dramatic.
 This stands to reason as it’s a sphere of debt collection activity that is debtor, rather than creditor, driven.
 The requests for insolvency arrangements in the High Court fell by about 50% and by about 25% in the Circuit Court in 2020.
 Debtors self-petitioning for their bankruptcy also dropped by approximately 50% from 2019 to 2020.
 Bankruptcy by creditors was also down 75% when compared to 2019.

 In tandem with the public health restrictions introduced in response to the COVID-19 pandemic, certain State supports and interventions had a dramatic effect on court activity last year.
 For example:

 The temporary ban on evictions and rent increases introduced in March 2020 certainly contributed to large reductions in property and breach of contract litigation.

-One of the key aims of the State in a debt collection context is of course the Revenue Commissioners.
+One of the key arms of the State in a debt collection context is of course the Revenue Commissioners.
 In March 2020, Revenue announced a comprehensive suspension on debt enforcement activity.
 Revenue also offered to warehouse eligible debt associated with the COVID-19 pandemic.

 Temporary payment breaks on business loans and mortgage repayment obligations were announced in March 2020 by financial institutions.
 The payment breaks were accompanied by a formal moratorium upon residential repossession actions, which certainly led to the dramatic increase in possession activity.
 In practice, financial institutions also exercised a large degree of forbearance on legal action against debtors.
 This includes those who may not have strictly qualified for payment breaks or fallen under the repossession activity moratorium.